pingboat/indieco/content/pitch-deck.md

 ---
 title: "Pitch Deck"
-description: “Get a custom quote for your investor-ready pitch deck”
+description: "Get a custom quote for your investor-ready pitch deck"
 layout: "pitch-deck"
 ---